-Award-winning Gamewatchers Safaris, one of Kenya’s leading tour operators, has been creating affordable, high-quality safari packages to Kenya and across East Africa for over 25 years.
+Award-winning Gamewatchers Safaris, one of Kenya’s leading tour operators, has been creating affordable, high-quality safari packages to Kenya and across East Africa for around 30 years.

 Gamewatchers Safaris offers a broad range of accommodation options including mobile camping, comfortable lodges, luxury tented camps and chic designer properties.
 We can organise safaris by road or by air.
 We offer both great value packages with set departures, and tailor-made tours to suit your personal requirements.
 Our friendly and knowledgeable safari guides are all certified by the Kenya Professional Safari Guides Association and will share their wealth of knowledge on Kenya’s flora, fauna and peoples with you during your trip.